The Tales of Hoffmann (1951 film): Soundtrack

 The soundtrack was recorded at Shepperton Studios between May and September 1950, conducted by Sir Thomas Beecham.
 Decca obtained permission from London Films to release the soundtrack album.
 In response, Beecham sued, as he had not approved the release because the soundtrack did not truly represent his interpretation of the opera because of the changes made for the film.
 On 20 March 1951, he failed to obtain a high court injunction to prevent the release but received assurances that the album would be clearly labelled as having been taken from the soundtrack.

-2015 rerelease
+2015 re-release

 In March 2015, the 4K restoration of the film, produced by Martin Scorsese's The Film Foundation, the British Film Institute and Studiocanal, was released in the U.S. by Rialto Pictures.
-The restored version runs 136 minutes, including a final -credits sequence of all the performers and singers not seen in any previous releases.
+The restored version runs 136 minutes, including a final credits sequence of all the performers and singers not seen in any previous releases.